cloud-bulldozer/metadata-collector/README.md

 - -i: custom backpack image location
 - -h: help page

-*NOTE* If using the lable name/value and no node is found to match the script will quickly create and delete the daemonset
+*NOTE* If using the label name/value and no node is found to match the script will quickly create and delete the daemonset

 *NOTE* If -c is false (the default) then the daemonset will not be cleaned up and you can reference the pods at any time